Indian Azalea (Rhododendron simsii) Growing and Care Guide

 Container-grown plants should be brought indoors when the temperatures begin to drop in winter and taken back outdoors in spring when the threat of frost has passed as Indian Azalea is not frost hardy.

-To keep the soil warm in the cold season, apply a 2-3 in. mulch of dry vegetation on the soil surface but take care not to let the mulch come into contact with the stem to prevent rotting.
+To keep the soil warm in the cold season, apply a 2-3 inches mulch of dry vegetation on the soil surface but take care not to let the mulch come into contact with the stem to prevent rotting.

 Fertilizer